PixelRican/Kiwi-The-Mathematical-Mage/README.md

-# Kiwi the Mathematical Mage
+# Kiwi: The Mathematical Mage